Life on $2 a Day: US Extreme Poverty on the Rise

 Wealth inequality has long been part of life in the US, but it has never been as great as it is today.
 Throughout the 18th and 19th centuries, wealth inequality increased, with the sharpest rise occurring during the birth of capitalism in the mid-19th century and the massive industrial revolution in the early 20th century.
 The concentration of wealth, or share of it owned by the wealthiest one percent, rose sharply over this period to peak at about 40 percent of the total wealth right before the crash of 1929 and onset of the Great Depression.
 Thereafter, wealth inequality gradually decreased until the late 1970s, but it began to increase again in the 1980s.
 For example, between 1983 and 1989, the share of wealth held by the wealthiest one percent grew from 33 to about 38 percent.
 The most pronounced increase in US wealth inequality occurred between 2001 and 2007 when the wealthiest one percent managed to take a phenomenal 43 percent of the country’s total wealth.
 In 2013, only seven percent of the wealth is left to the bottom 80 percent.
 The middle class have become poor, and the poor are now destitute.

 Current conditions in the US are worse than they were immediately before the Great Depression, but gone are the days of a Franklin Delano Roosevelt, when a US President was not merely a front for corporate interests, and he could persuade his own class to put a brake on its excesses so as to prevent a worker’s revolt.
-Unconcerned that about 16 percent of all Americans require food stamps to keep from starving, the US House of Representatives proposed, as part of the current Farm Bill deliberations, to reduce SNAP by $40 billion so as to provide subsidies such as free crop insurance mostly to rich farmers.
-If such a reduction in SNAP is allowed, yet more families will sink into extreme poverty.
+Unconcerned that about 16 percent of all Americans require food stamps to keep from starving, the US House of Representatives proposed, as part of the Farm Bill deliberations, to reduce SNAP by $40 billion so as to provide subsidies such as free crop insurance mostly to rich farmers.
+In February 2014, US President Barack Obama signed into law a Farm Bill (H.R.
+2642) that reduced SNAP by $8.6 billion.
+Yet more families will sink into extreme poverty.
 Millions more children will go to bed hungry as US politicians run their campaigns around the issues of family values and sanctity of life.